vizz1234/Llama/README.md

 ## 💡 Usage

 ### Default Mode
-1. Enter your natural language query
+1. Enter your natural language query.
-2. System automatically determines whether to use SQL or RAG
+2. System automatically determines whether to use SQL or RAG.
-3. View results formatted in markdown
+3. View results formatted in markdown.

 ### Sample Queries
 - Structured Data: "What are the highest values in the dataset?"